sebastianbreguel/Calculus-I-PUC/README.md

 # Calculus-I-PUC
-This is a repository, that have all my TA of Calculus/Analysis I course and my personal textbook of exercises.
+This is a repository, that have all my TA and my personal textbook Calculus/Analysis I  .

 ## content organization